-There are a bunch of ways to integrate ShootProof with your existing website.
+There are several ways to integrate ShootProof with your existing website.
 In this article, we'll address these commons scenarios:

 I don't have a website at all.

-Or, you can send your clients a direct link to their galleries by clicking the "Quick Actions" button on any gallery, and then choosing the "Email Link" option.
+You can also send your clients a direct link to their galleries by clicking the Actions button on any gallery and choosing the Share Gallery option.

-I just want to create a link to ShootProof from my website.
-I don't care what the URL looks like (or I don't even know what that means).
+I just want to add a link to ShootProof on my website.

-The super easy way to link to your ShootProof galleries is just that – create a link.
-If you’ve got access to make changes on your website, you can add in a link to either your studio homepage (yourshootproofusername.shootproof.com) OR you can create links to individual galleries (such as yourusername.shootproof.com/smithwedding).
+An easy way to link to your ShootProof galleries is just that – create a link.
+If you have access to make changes on your website, add a link to either your ShootProof Portfolio Website OR create links to individual galleries.
 This is a great way to send clients to your galleries from a blog post, your Facebook page, or the navigation links on your website.

-This may require some HTML work, but if you maintain your own website, chances are you know how to create a link.
-If not, check with your developer or your website software company to see how to get this done in your particular site.
-It may require some basic html code.
+This may require some HTML work, but if you maintain your own website, chances are you know how to add a link.
+If not, check with your developer or website software company.

-For the ultimate professional website appearance, you can create a custom subdomain of your own website!
-This will show your studio homepage as if it's a part of your website.
+For a more professional website appearance, create a custom subdomain of your own website.
+This will show your ShootProof Portfolio Website as if it's a part of your website.
+This will make your Portfolio Website look like it’s a part of your website by removing “ShootProof” from the url.

-You'll choose the URL people use to find their photos, rather than sending visitors to a website with the word "ShootProof" in it.
-So, with a custom domain, your ShootProof Homepage could be found at proofs.yourwebsite.com or clients.yourwebsite.com, rather than at yourusername.shootproof.com.
+With a custom domain, your ShootProof Portfolio Website could be found at proofs.yourwebsite.com or clients.yourwebsite.com, rather than at yourusername.shootproof.com.

 The downside: It takes a little bit of technical work to set up.
 It’s certainly not rocket science, and we have step-by-step instructions, but you’ll need access to your domain hosting account.
 Read more about setting up a custom domain here.